bohaz/Math-Magicians/README.md

 # 📖 Math-Magicians <a name="about-project"></a>

-**Math-Magicians** It is a Single Page Application that allows users to make simple math operations and read inspirational quotes from an API.
+**Math-Magicians** It is a Single Page Application that allows users to make simple math operations and read inspirational quotes from an API-Ninja.

 ![Calc](https://github.com/bohaz/math-magicians/assets/127757182/6a72431f-53e4-4634-8bcc-74af0b34732c)